shakeel-faiz/FF/04Apr-15/excel.md

   Examples of Number data include

   - Whole Numbers
   - Decimals
   - Dates
   - Times
   - Phone Numbers
   - Integers
   - Percentages

+- Text data
+- Logical data

+  Here are the values of Logical Data
+  - True
+  - False

+  The above data is manipulated with logical functions that include

+  - IF
+  - AND
+  - OR
+  - NOT